memgraph/docs/lab/style-script/reference-guide.md

 In the previous example expression `Format("{} is not happy today", name)` will not be evaluated because its value is not needed.

 Some other function will not evaluate their arguments because they are interested in their names and not values.
 For example, when creating a new function argument names aren't evaluated, but are remembered to be later bound to the function arguments when the function is called.
 ```
-Define(square, Fucntion(x, Mul(x, x)))
+Define(square, Function(x, Mul(x, x)))
 square(2)
   -> 4
 ```